Adsorption-induced surface normal relaxation of a solid adsorbent: Statement of the problem and general relations

 We now dwell in detail on the bistable system with two energetically equivalent states ($V_1 = V_3$).
-For any $g > 4$, this important case occurs for the concentration $\ell_M$ defined as follows: \looseness=-2
+For any $g > 4$, this important case occurs for the concentration $\ell_\textrm{M}$ defined as follows:

-Following \cite{ref.PoS,ref.Gil}, the quantity $\ell_M$ for $g > 4$ may be called a Maxwell concentration.
-It is directly verified that the potential $V(\xi)$ with $\ell = \ell_M$ denoted by $V^M(\xi)$,
+Following \cite{PoS,Gil}, the quantity $\ell_\textrm{M}$ for $g > 4$ may be called a Maxwell concentration.
+It is directly verified that the potential $V(\xi)$ with $\ell = \ell_\textrm{M}$ denoted by $V^\textrm{M}(\xi)$,

 is an even function about $\xi = 1/2$.
-Hence, the function $V^M(\xi)$ (called a Maxwell potential) at $\xi = 1/2$ has either the minimum (a single well for $q \le 1$) or the maximum (two wells for $q > 1$) \looseness=-1
+Hence, the function $V^\textrm{M}(\xi)$ (called a Maxwell potential) at $\xi = 1/2$ has either the minimum (a single well for $q \leqslant 1$) or the maximum (two wells for $q > 1$)

-The double-well Maxwell potential $V^M(\xi)$ has equal minimal values denoted by $V^M_{min}$ at $\xi = \xi_1 \equiv \xi^M_-$ and $\xi = \xi_3 \equiv \xi^M_+$, where $\ \xi^M_\pm = (1 \pm \eta/q)/2\,$ and $\eta$ is a positive solution of the equation
+The double-well Maxwell potential $V^\textrm{M}(\xi)$ has equal minimal values denoted by $V^\textrm{M}_{\textrm{min}}$ at $\xi = \xi_1 \equiv \xi^\textrm{M}_-$ and $\xi = \xi_3 \equiv \xi^\textrm{M}_+\,$, where $\ \xi^\textrm{M}_\pm = (1 \pm \eta/q)/2\,$ and $\eta$ is a positive solution of the equation

-This equation directly follows from (17) with $\ell = \ell_M$ or from the condition that the force $F(\xi)$ with $\ell = \ell_M$ denoted by $F^M(\xi)$,
+This equation directly follows from (\ref{17}) with $\ell = \ell_\textrm{M}$ or from the condition that the force $F(\xi)$ with $\ell = \ell_\textrm{M}$ denoted by $F^\textrm{M}(\xi)$,

 is equal to zero.
-According to relations (22) and (23), the wells are separated by a barrier of the height $\,\Delta_M = \widetilde{V}^M - V^M_{min}\,$ relative to the bottoms of the wells, \looseness=-1
+According to relations (\ref{22}) and (\ref{23}), the wells are separated by a barrier of the height $\,\Delta_\textrm{M} = \widetilde{V}^\textrm{M} - V^\textrm{M}_{\textrm{min}}\,$ relative to the bottoms of the wells,

-In the case where the coupling parameter $g$ is close to the critical $g_c$, i.e., $q = 1 + \varepsilon, \ 0 < \varepsilon \ll 1$, we obtain $\eta \approx \sqrt{3\, \varepsilon}$ and the very low barrier $\Delta_M \approx 3\, \varepsilon^2/8$ separating the closely spaced wells. \looseness=-1
+In the case where the coupling parameter $g$ is close to the critical $g_\textrm{c}\,$, i.e., $q = 1 + \varepsilon, \ 0 < \varepsilon \ll 1$, we obtain $\eta \approx \sqrt{3\, \varepsilon}$ and the very low barrier $\Delta_\textrm{M} \approx 3\, \varepsilon^2/8$ separating the closely spaced wells.

-For $q \gg 1$, we get $\eta \approx q\, (1 - 2\, \ell_M)$, which yields $\xi^M_+ \approx 1 - \ell_M$\,, $\xi^M_- \approx \ell_M$ and
+For $q \gg 1$, we get $\eta \approx q\, (1 - 2\, \ell_\textrm{M})$, which yields $\xi^\textrm{M}_+ \approx 1 - \ell_\textrm{M}\,$, $\xi^\textrm{M}_- \approx \ell_\textrm{M}$ and

-In this case, the wells are far spaced and the barrier height $\Delta_M \approx \widetilde{V}^M $ tends to its maximum value equal to 1/4 as $g\rightarrow \infty $. \looseness=-1
+In this case, the wells are far spaced and the barrier height $\Delta_\textrm{M} \approx \widetilde{V}^\textrm{M} $ tends to its maximum value equal to 1/4 as $g\rightarrow \infty $.

-The curves in Fig.~2 show the behavior of the Maxwell potential $V^M(\xi)$ with the coupling parameter $g$, namely: the growth of the barrier between the wells and the motion of the wells from $\xi = 1/2$. \looseness=-2
+The curves in figure~\ref{pfig2} show the behavior of the Maxwell potential $V^\textrm{M}(\xi)$ with the coupling parameter~$g$, namely: the growth of the barrier between the wells and the motion of the wells from $\xi = 1/2$.